-Here are examples of situations in which you may need to ask our plan to pay you back or to pay a bill you have received:
+Here are examples of situations in which you may need to ask our plan to pay you back or to pay a bill you have received.

-1. When you've received medical care from a provider who is not in our plan's network
+1. When you've received emergency or urgently needed medical care from a provider who is not in our plan's network